Roberto Leguía: Early life

 Leguía was born in 1866 in Lambayeque, Peru.
 His father was Nicanor Leguía y Duarte and mother was María del Carmendo Salcedo.
+His brother was Augusto B. Leguía, military dictator of Peru.
 He is a descendant of a Basque immigrant named Estaquio Leguía, who was a tobacco farmer.
 Leguía also engaged in agriculture in early life.

 Political career

-Roberto Leguía was the brother of dictator Augusto Leguía.

 Leguía served as President of the Chamber of Deputies from 1911 to 1912.
 Then he served as first Vice President of Peru from 1912 to 1914.
 But the swearing-in ceremony for the vice president never took place.

 Leguía travelled to Argentina and remained there for 15 years.
 In his absence, the military coup against president Billinghurst took place.
 A group of parliamentarians wanted him to be the president, but majority of lawmakers made Oscar Benavides the provisional president.
 Later he sought refuge at the Italian embassy.

 During the dictatorship of his brother, he returned to Peru and served as President of the Senate from 1927 to 1930.
 He resigned after his brother was overthrown in another military coup.